 Like all careers of note, there’s always a starting point.
 An apprenticeship of sorts learning the tools of their chosen trade, far away from the bright lights and big bank balances that come later on as a byproduct of fame.
-And in the art world, that can mean years developing their craft, one where talent […]Read more "FROM SPANISH BROTHEL TO BREXIT COMMENTARY: HOW BANKSY’S JOURNEY FROM OBSCURITY TO OMNIPRESENCE ACTS AS METAPHOR FOR THE CURRENT CLIMATE CONCERNING BRITAIN’S RELATIONSHIP WITH EUROPE"
+And in the art world, that can mean years developing their craft, one where talent […]Read more "LONG BEFORE THE POTENT EU POLITICAL COMMENTARY, BANKSY GOT PAID TO PAINT A LAP DANCING BAR IN SPAIN"

 Stag & Dagger’s annual multi-venue music festival returned to Glasgow’s very own version of the Vegas strip in Sauchiehall St on Sunday, promising a multi-faceted mix of live sounds from national and international acts.
 Having been a fixed date on the social calendar since its inauguration back in 2009, admittedly, this year’s line up seemed […]Read more "STAG & DAGGER: ONCE AGAIN DELIVERING A DATE NOT TO MISS ON THE GLASGOW MUSIC CALENDAR"